retarus/retarus-python-sms/README.md

 Please note that *True* will use the SDK in an asynchronous way while *False* will work in synchronous setup.

 ### Send a SMS
-To send a fax, first setup the SDK like described above.
+To send a sms, first setup the SDK like described above.
 For your credentials, we recommend to setup an .env file.
 It should also contain the customer number.
 > **Please note:** Using the API will only work with valid credentials.

 After that, you can execute the examples 'send_jobs_async.py' (for asynchronous processing) or 'send_job_sync.py' (for synchronous processing) with Python.
 As a result, you should get a message that reports back the ID of the created job.

-In the fax examples folder, you will also find examples on how to retrieve the status of a fax job ID.
+In the sms examples folder, you will also find examples on how to retrieve the status of a sms job ID.
 The examples contain a little documentation on their own.